This Chorizo and Manchego Pizza is pizza with a Spanish twist, with manchego cheese, red onion and arugula.

 Instructions

 - ** Cured chorizo sausage is not fresh sausage.
 It has been cured and/or smoked and is semi-dried, like Kielbassa, so could be sliced up and eaten out of hand, if you liked.
 It is often found in the deli section of your grocery, in sweet or hot versions.
 Either one is fine, depending on your taste.
 Try to find one that isn't rock hard (should give a little if squeezed), or you'll have a heck of a time pulling it apart.
-If you can't find, you could use fresh chorizo sausage (often seen in the meat department, with other fresh sausages), but you would need to remove the sausage from the casing, crumble and pan fry before adding to your pizza.
+If you can't find, you could use fresh chorizo sausage (often seen in the meat department, with other fresh sausages), but you would need to remove the sausage from the casing, crumble and pan fry a bit before adding to your pizza.

 - For the caramelized onions: In a frying pan, heat olive oil over medium heat.
 Add onions and a bit of salt, then stir to coat.
 Cook over medium heat until onions start to soften.
 Reduce heat to medium low.
 Continue cooking and stirring for about 30 minutes more, adding a few tablespoons of water a couple of times and allowing it to cook off.
 This will help to soften the onions, as well as preventing the skillet from becoming too dry.